 In part because of this, and because of dedicated dog-lovers travelling with their dogs, Zimmerman founded the Oliver Bentley’s Historic Dog Tour, a walking dog tours for you and your pet guided by accredited tour-guides and their own puppies.

 The newest addition to the Wright Square area, The Olfactory seeks to make their customers feel – and smell – fantastic.

-Owners Jennifer Armstrong and Mark Rojas have created a store that, with its rustic decoration and custom-made counter, echoes of the Old World, where Armstrong lived for 20 years.
-When the couple started out with their first store in Coconut Grove, Florida, Armstrong’s vision was clearly inspired in her time in the continent.
+Owners Jennifer Armstrong and Mark Rojas have created a store that echoes of the Old World.
+The couple started out with their first store in Coconut Grove, Florida.
+Jennifer spent 20 years abroad.
+Her experiences overseas inspired her to start the store.

 Rojas said, “She wanted things that she loved and missed that you can’t just readily get in this country.”

 And they’ve done it.
-The Olfactory is the one place in Savannah where you’ll find bar soaps and scents made by the monks of Santa Maria Novella or a bottle of Number Six After Shave by Caswell-Massey, the same aftershave George Washington used back in the day.
-Scottish spices are stacked on the counter, next to edible rose petals and infused salts, and to the back working Victorian telephones are on display while antique wooden toys sit on a shelf waiting to be played with.
+The Olfactory is the one place in Savannah where you’ll find bar soaps and scents made by the monks of Santa Maria Novella.
+The Number Six After Shave, the same that George Washington used back in the day, is unique, too.
+Scottish spices,stacked on the counter, sit next to edible rose petals and infused salts.
+Working Victorian telephones are on display, while antique wooden toys sit on a shelf.